top of page

 Appearance on Politics Live

-On Monday, I appeared on Politics Live speaking about security vetting in Mandelson's appointment, immigration and President Trump's recent altercation with the pope.
+On Monday, I appeared on Politics Live speaking about security vetting in Mandelson's appointment and immigration.

 Watch a clip above.

-You can watch the full appearance here: Politics Live - Mandelson vetting row - BBC iPlayer
+You can watch the full appearance here: Politics Live - BBC iPlayer

 Watch my chat with Nick Ferrari above.